Argumentation-LLC/howto/Subscribing.md

 layout: default
 nav_order: 13
 ---
+# Subscribing and Managing Your Subscription
 An Argumentation.io subscription allows you to save your maps in Argumentation.io, share URLs (web links) to them, download them as image or PDF files, and access learning materials.

 To subscribe to Argumentation.io, first create an Argumentation.io account.
 Then, while logged in to your account, select Subscribe from the Main Menu and choose your desired subscription option.
 Below, we go through these steps in more detail.

-# Create an Argumentation.io Account
+## Create an Argumentation.io Account

 1. In Argumentation.io, click the Main Menu (the button in the upper left-hand corner with three horizontal lines on it).
 2. Select Login/Create Account from the menu.